Set up your content for hierarchical URLs

 - User trust: Clean and hierarchical URLs appear more professional and trustworthy.

-Consider your project’s requirements and the comfort level of your content creators when choosing the best method for implementing hierarchical URLs in Kontent.ai.
+Remember that your URL hierarchy doesn’t need to reflect your content hierarchy one-to-one.
+Consider your project’s requirements, SEO goals, and the comfort level of your content creators when choosing the best method for implementing hierarchical URLs in Kontent.ai.

-Use Web Spotlight to manage your website’s information architecture.
-With this navigation approach, content creators can arrange pages in a hierarchical structure.
+Live preview lets content creators see their content changes directly within content items, providing an in-context visual of your website structure while editing in real time.
+By using live preview, you can also manage your website’s information architecture as a hierarchical tree.
 Your web app then uses this structure to generate hierarchical URLs automatically.
 You construct hierarchical URLs by using parent-child relationships between content items.
-Each content item links to a parent item and the web app combines the URL slugs from each level to form the full path.Pros | Cons |
+Each content item links to a parent item, and the web app combines the URL slugs from each level to form the full path.Pros | Cons |

 |